 Creating a budget to get you through the winter holidays will not only help you save money now, but it will also establish good habits that you can carry over into the new year.
 And it will also likely reduce the stress that many of us suffer from during this holly-jolly season.

 So hold my eggnog while I help you make a simple budget for the holidays.

 I love lists.
 Just the act of writing down what I need to get or do makes me feel calmer and more in control.

-So before the stores start playing Wham’s “Last Christmas” on repeat, grab a pen and a piece of paper and make a list of all of the expenses you’ll need to account for.
-Yes, it will include presents for your friends and family, but also make sure to include other items that may not come to mind at first, such as a new outfit for the office party, tinsel for the tree or candles for the menorah, money you intend to put in the Salvation Army bell-ringer’s bucket, and even the gas it will take to get you to Aunt Matilda’s house on December 26.
+So before the stores start playing Wham's “Last Christmas” on repeat, grab a pen and a piece of paper and make a list of all of the expenses you'll need to account for.
+Yes, it will include presents for your friends and family, but also make sure to include other items that may not come to mind at first.
+Things such as a new outfit for the office party, tinsel for the tree or candles for the menorah.
+The money you intend to put in the Salvation Army bell-ringer's bucket is also part of the budget, and even the gas it will take to get you to Aunt Matilda's house on December 26.

 Step Two: Decide How Much Money You Can Spend

 OK, the goal here is to not go into debt to enjoy the holidays.
-Take a look at how much money you have in the bank right now — and how much you anticipate getting from paychecks, bonuses, etc., until your holiday spending obligations are over.
+Take a look at how much money you have in the bank right now — and how much you anticipate getting from paychecks, bonuses, etc. until your holiday spending obligations are over.
 Subtract your regular expenses, such as bills, mortgages, the usual grocery order, etc. Be completely honest with yourself here!
-The amount of money you have left over will be what you can allocate to holiday spending.
+The amount of money you have leftover will be what you can allocate for holiday spending.